Chicken and Cheese Dutch Oven Enchiladas

 *NOTE: This recipe can be made vegetarian by using vegetarian refried beans, and replacing the chicken with a meat substitute (Boca crumbles, etc.), more black beans, rice, olives, and/or onions, etc.

+I’m a scout leader, and our family camps frequently.
+Good campfire recipes are golden when you find one you like.
+I threw this combination together years ago when I wanted enchiladas and needed to feed a group at a campout.
+This really is an easy recipe on a campout if you cook your meat ahead of time.
 If your chicken is pre-cooked, all you’re doing is assembling the ingredients and heating them up, and this will be ready in under ½ hour if you’re good at assembling them.
-You can also pre-roll the enchiladas at home, but if you’ve got kids, it’s nice to set up an assembly line in camp and have one do the refried beans, one add chicken, one roll them, etc.
+You can also pre-roll the enchiladas at home, but if you’ve got a bunch of kids/scouts, set up an assembly line and have one do the refried beans, one add chicken, one roll them, etc.

 Easily substitute shredded pork or ground beef for the chicken.